-- 2.1.3 Does your State Party intend to designate any World Heritage property(ies) (in whole or in part) for inclusion in the List of Wetlands of International Importance in the next three years? - 2.1.4 Please indicate which World Heritage property(ies) your State Party intends to designate (in whole or in part) for inclusion in the List of Wetlands of International Importance in the next three years. - 2.1.5 Please list any other relevant global or regional multilateral environmental agreements (MEAs) on natural heritage which have been joined by your State Party. - 2.2.
+- 2.1.3 Does your State Party intend to designate any World Heritage property(ies) (in whole or in part) for inclusion in the List of Wetlands of International Importance in the next three years?

+No - 2.1.4 Please indicate which World Heritage property(ies) your State Party intends to designate (in whole or in part) for inclusion in the List of Wetlands of International Importance in the next three years. - 2.1.5 Please list any other relevant global or regional multilateral environmental agreements (MEAs) on natural heritage which have been joined by your State Party. - 2.2.
 UNESCO Culture Conventions - 2.2.1 The table below indicates which of the UNESCO cultural Conventions your State is party to, not party to or in the process of adhering to.
 Please check and amend as necessary.

-Not Party to Party to Adhesion in Progress 2.2.1.1 Convention Concerning the Protection of the World Cultural and Natural Heritage × 2.2.1.2 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.2.1.3 Second Protocol to the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.2.1.4 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property ×

-2.2.1.5 2001 Convention on the Protection of the Underwater Cultural Heritage × 2.2.1.6 2003 Convention for the Safeguarding of the Intangible Cultural Heritage × 2.2.1.7 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions ×
+Not Party to Party to Adhesion in Progress 2.2.1.1 Convention Concerning the Protection of the World Cultural and Natural Heritage × 2.2.1.2 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.2.1.3 Second Protocol to the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.2.1.4 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property × 2.2.1.5 2001 Convention on the Protection of the Underwater Cultural Heritage × 2.2.1.6 2003 Convention for the Safeguarding of the Intangible Cultural Heritage ×